score-p/scorep_binding_python/README.md

 or during startup with `--noinstrumenter`.
 Please be aware that the function calls override the Flag.

-If `region_name` is given, an not `None`, the region, where the istrumenter is active, will be marked with the given region name.
+If `region_name` is given, it will be used as the name of the region

 ## Overview about Flags